kychanbp/credit_risk_mgmt_fintech/docs/source/data_analysis.md

 - Practice active listening during presentation to gauge understanding and adjust as needed

 The goal is not just sharing information, but driving understanding and action.
 By following these principles, you can more effectively translate complex analyses into clear, actionable insights for stakeholders.

+## Preparing For the Next Problem

+After solving each problem, it's valuable to engage in deliberate reflection on your analytical process.
+Consider:

+- Which techniques and approaches proved most effective?
+- What methods were less successful or could be improved?
+- What key learnings can be generalized and applied to future challenges?
+- How might you adapt successful techniques for different problem contexts?
+- What new skills or knowledge gaps were revealed that you should develop?

+This reflective practice helps build your analytical toolkit over time, making you more effective at tackling future problems.
+Document these insights to create a personal knowledge base that you can reference when approaching new challenges.